jagmoreira/dotfiles/README.md

 1. **Clone repo**: `$ git clone https://github.com/jagmoreira/dotfiles.git`

-1. **Customize version control**: `$ cp vc_files/vc_settings.template vc_files/vc_settings.local`

-    Edit local version control settings to match your needs.
-Here's a sample:

-        # Version control settings
-        # Not in the repository, to prevent people from accidentally committing under my name

-        # Git credentials
-        git config --global user.name "John Doe"
-        git config --global user.email "john.doe@mail.com"

 1. **Run installation script**: `./setup_dev_env.sh`

-    Throughout the installation the script will prompt you to overwrite any existing dotfiles and for your common ssh username.
+    Any group of files from the above list can be skipped during installation.
+The script will prompt you to overwrite any existing dotfiles.
+During the Git and SSH configurations, you will be prompted for username/email.

 ## Acknowledgements